wiseman-timelord/RamDisk-SL-Runner/README.md

 Staus: Working.
 Recently overhauled, much simpler now for customization of what is now 3 lines near top.

 ### DESCRIPTION:
 - This is for automatically mounting a ramdisk before executing a specified program in the same folder, then unmounting the image after, to free up the memory.
 The script has been updated, you need to edit the 3 lines in the `:: Customize for your own preference`.
-This is intended for a separate ~8192MB `Viewer` ramdrive, as apposed to the, "System" or "Cameras`, one.
+This is intended for a separate ~8192MB "Viewer" ramdrive, as apposed to the, "System" or "Cameras", one.

 ### PREVIEW:
 - `Ramdisk-SL-Runner.Bat` - Auto-mount/unmount ramdrive, run application (Genesis and Firestorm, Viewer), with compitence...